 RESULTS

-Table 2 presents the average scores for each of the three learning methods (lower scores indicate more favourable ratings) together with standard deviations and the results of a t-test.
+Table 2 reveals the average scores for each of the three learning methods together with standard deviations and the results of a t-test.
+The higher scores indicate less favourable ratings while the lower scores mean more favourable ratings.